New!

 Another highlight of the exhibition is a cancelled original copper printing plate from 1948, Femme au Chignon, along with a print pulled from the plate.

-The exhibition was organized by Landau Traveling Exhibitions, Los Angeles, CA. Exhibition dates are available beginning in September, 2021 - 2024.
+The exhibition was organized by Landau Traveling Exhibitions, Los Angeles, CA. Exhibition dates are available through 2027.

 FACING THE GIANT